slockwoo/Time-Lapse/README.md

 sudo is required on Linux to create real-time threads which this program uses.
 This command will capture 10 frames at 1 Hz.
 It will use all 3 threads, so it will capture a JPEG image, decode it to PPM, then compress it to zlib.
-It will transfer the images via FTP to the target machine, and it will print the frames captured every second.
+It will transfer the images via FTP to the target machine, and it will print the number of frames captured every second.

 ### Subsets